Skip to content

 Bases: torchzero.core.module.Module

-Outputs tensors filled with :code:value
+Outputs tensors filled with value

 Source code in torchzero/modules/ops/utility.py